-Monosodium glutamate (MSG) is surrounded by a great deal of controversy.
+Monosodium glutamate is surrounded by a great deal of controversy.
 It is a common flavoring agent in many Asian foods and has been linked to MSG symptom complex.
 There are hundreds of anecdotal reports from people who have developed the complex after consuming MSG.
 The media has capitalized on this issue and vilified MSG.
-Despite a prevalent belief that MSG can provoke a headache, asthma and other symptoms, there are no reliable clinical data to support these claims.
+Despite a prevalent belief that MSG can provoke headache, asthma and other symptoms, there is no reliable clinical data to support these claims.
 Scientific studies continue to reveal that not only is MSG safe for general consumption, but there is not even an accepted daily intake quantity.
-It should be noted that the available evidence indicates that pregnant women and infants are at no increased risk when exposed to glutamate than are other members of the general population.
+It should be noted that the available evidence indicates that pregnant women and infants are at no increased risk when exposed to MSG than are other members of the general population.
 Without a set accepted daily intake, one can freely consume MSG ad lib, without worrying about side effects.

 Dietitians: Take this version of the course to ensure you receive appropriate credit.

-Gannett Education is a Continuing Professional Education (CPE) Accredited Provider (#GD001) with the Commission on Dietetic Registration (CDR).
+OnCourse Learning is a Continuing Professional Education (CPE) Accredited Provider (#GD001) with the Commission on Dietetic Registration (CDR).
 This course is a Level 2 course.
-Learning codes: 2000, 2020, 2030, 2040, 2100, 4000, 4040, 8000, 8130
+Learning codes: 2000, 2020, 2030, 2040, 2100, 4000, 4040, 8000, 8130.

-Gannett Education is also accredited by the Florida Council of Dietetics and Nutrition (provider # FBN 50-1489).
+OnCourse Learning is also accredited by the Florida Council of Dietetics and Nutrition (provider # FBN 50-1489).

 This program has been approved for fulfilling the continuing education requirements of the Certifying Board for Dietary Managers (CBDM).
 Granting prior approval does not constitute endorsement of the program content or its program sponsor.